Affiliate links on Android Authority may earn us a commission. Learn more.

 There have been reports that the device suffers from jelly scrolling, where one side of the screen scrolls more slowly than the other, but I didn’t experience this at all when testing the iPad Mini for this review.
 Either way, it’s not something that should stop you from buying this device.

-- Front-facing camera: The 12MP ultra-wide front-facing camera is more than serviceable, and combined with the new Center Stage tech it makes the iPad Mini an excellent device for 1080p HD video chatting on the go.
+- Front-facing camera: The 12MP ultra-wide front-facing camera is more than serviceable, and combined with Center Stage tech it makes the iPad Mini an excellent device for 1080p HD video chatting around the house.
 When activated, it will focus the camera on any face it detects to give you a tighter shot.
 Note that it’s placed in the center of the top bezel, so you may appear to be staring off into the distance in landscape mode.

 - Rear camera: The 12MP rear camera is a slight improvement over the previous model, but still not a big performer.
 There’s also none of the cool LiDAR support found in premium iPad Pro models.
 To house the larger sensor, a slight camera bump sticks out from a corner of the device, although it’s not large enough to cause the iPad Mini to rock when sitting on a table.

 - Connectivity: All iPad Mini models support Wi-Fi 6, and the cellular models all support 5G.
 However, they don’t support mmWave, which is a slight hit to futureproofing.
-Still, this shouldn’t be a dealbreaker for virtually anyone right now while the advanced networking is so scarce (especially outside the US).
+Still, this shouldn’t be a dealbreaker.
 The cellular models feature a slightly different design to the aluminum edges that house the antennae, but nothing that you’d notice without putting the two side by side.

 - Audio: The iPad Mini features capable stereo speakers, one at the top and one at the bottom for loud and clear audio.
-Like the 2020 iPad Air, it drops the headphone jack, which is now found paradoxically only found on the cheapest iPad.
+Like the 2022 iPad Air, it drops the headphone jack, which is no longer found on any iPad models.

 - Keyboard case: Unlike the rest of the iPad lineup, Apple does not sell a compatible keyboard case, although iPadOS will work with most Bluetooth keyboards and mice.